NFIBrokerage/spear/README.md

 # Spear

-A slim gRPC client backed by mint :yum: for EventStore 20+
+A spiffy EventStore 20+ client backed by mint :yum:

 ## FAQ